 Meet Dulce Maria & Tatiana

+Tatiana is 4 years old.
+She enjoys painting and coloring and her favorite animal is a Giraffe.
 This family of five live off their fathers income from work at the melon factory of roughly $320/month.
 Mom occasionally washes and irons others clothes and brings in a small income!
 Though the top picture shows Dulce Maria wearing shoes, mom tells us that currently, the girls do NOT have any shoes and have a very small amout of clothing.

 Video for HIM